sk26889/news/README.md

-## Disclaimer
+## IMPORTANT DISCLAIMER - FOR LEARNING ONLY ⚠️

-> **This webshell collection is intended solely for educational and cybersecurity research purposes.**
+This webshell collection is intended exclusively for educational and cybersecurity research purposes.

->
-> - Use only in controlled environments that you own or are authorized to test.
+- Use only in your own controlled lab or test environments.
-> - Do not use for attacks, unauthorized access, or any harmful activity.
+- Do not use for attacks, unauthorized access, or any harmful activities.
-> - Any misuse, illegal actions, or violations are the sole responsibility of the user.
+- Any misuse, including illegal actions, is solely the responsibility of the user, not the creators.
-> - The authors assume no liability for damages, legal claims, or consequences arising from its use.
+- We disclaim all liability for damages, legal claims, or consequences arising from its use.

----

-**Learn to defend, not to attack.**
+Learn to defend, not to attack. 🔒